vishnurs/shakesearch/README.md

 4. Frontend is done with react and followed the provided design.

+5. Added the "total number of search results" in frontend.

 ### What I could have done more
 1. Convert the individual file search to go routines.
 Currently it is done via range over loop, I like to do via go routines and channels.
-2. Implement Scene search
+2. Implement Scene details in search results.
+Currently only ACT and Play name search is done.
+3. Implement page number in search results.
-3. Implement pagination in both frontend and server side.
+4. Implement pagination in both frontend and server side.
-4. Improve the front-end design
+5. Improve the front-end design